ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step1.md

 Serving thumbnails, scaled-down versions of the uploaded images, can be accomplished by multiple ways, for instance:

- * Create thumbnails on the fly when they are requested (needs intelligent caching logic)
+ * Create thumbnails on the fly when they are requested (can be done, but will need an intelligent caching logic)
  * Create thumbnails when the original image has been uploaded
  * Create thumbnails using a cron job
  * A mix of all three

-Regardless of your choice you should *always* store the original image, to avoid issues when you change the thumbnail size or want to do something with the image.
-For this tutorial, we chose to create thumbnails when the original image is being uploaded, therefore we need to adapt our model.
-The main reason behind this is to only adapt the model, ensuring that whenever the model is used, a thumbnail is avaialble.
+Regardless of your choice you should *always* store the original image.
+This is done to avoid issues in the future, for instance when you decide that it is time to increase the thumbnail size, or you want to apply some filters to the original image.

+For this tutorial, we chose to create thumbnails when the original image is being uploaded, therefore we need to adapt our Django model.

 ## Adding Another ImageField
 First we need to adapt our database schema.
 Therefore open `imageupload/models.py` and edit the `UploadedImage`